jwnmulder/ansible-collection-zyxel-vmg8825/README.md

 Using ansible-test

-1. Copy inventory.networking.template to inventory.networking and modify accordingly
+1. Copy inventory.networking.template to inventory.networking and modify accordingly.
+You also need a Zyxel router.
+This is needed for the network-integration tests
 2. To run all tests: `./scripts/run-all-tests`

 ### ansible-test debugging tips